 The reason for this recommendation is simple.
 Although its half-life and bioavailability are higher than those of its analog, resveratrol, pterostilbene is highly metabolized and rapidly eliminated by the digestive system.
 Therefore, it is preferable to fractionate the recommended daily dosage into several doses to maximize physiological activity and greater bioavailability of phenolic metabolites.
 Metabolites are products derived from the metabolism of phenolic compounds in the blood and target organs (5).

-Dynveo brand dietary supplement capsules contain only 50 mg of pterostilbene.
+Ideall a dietary supplement brand capsules contain only 50 mg of pterostilbene.
 The recommended daily dosage is 100 mg.
 Simply take one capsule in the morning and evening with a meal.

 3- Supplement Excipients and Product Components

 Another significant consideration is the excipients contained in a dietary supplement product.
 Unfortunately, some supplement brands include additives such as maltodextrin, titanium dioxide and silica for the purpose of reducing production costs.
 Additives make it easier for the product manufacturing equipment to process the material.